 top of page

-• Black Instagram Icon
+• Instagram

-Official Website of The Washington Post's 'Ask A Doctor' Columnist and Harvard physician
+Official Website of The Washington Post's 'Ask A Doctor' columnist and Harvard physician

 About

-Hi, I'm Dr. PasrichA
+Hi, I'm Dr. trisha

 My goal is to empower readers with information to make the best decisions about their own health.
 I love injecting my own sense of humor into my columns and offering straight talk about “embarrassing” topics.
 Anyone who does colonoscopies for a living like me can’t be bashful—for example, my column leading with “Pooped your pants?”
 I’m proud to say was a first for The Washington Post.

-To read my latests 'Ask A Doctor' columns, which publish online every Monday morning, visit the Well+Being page of The Washington Post.
+To read my latests 'Ask A Doctor' columns, which publish online Monday morning, visit the Well+Being page of The Washington Post.

 Is my poop normal?